Home of the LEDmePlay. Since 2013.

 Next is the Y-cable from the power supply to the Arduino and the LED matrix (cf. left-hand picture).
 You need a female connector that fits your power supply.
 Before you start soldering, consider the polarity.
 The thick red cable on the matrix shall connect the positive poles.
 The Arduino is connected via another male connector that fits into the power jack.
 Note that the inner pin of the Arduino jack demands the positive pole.
 Optionally, you can install an on/off switch between the female connector and the power cables that lead to LED matrix and Arduino.
 Now we are ready for the first test.
 Make sure that your power adapter is set to 5V and that the polarity is correct.
 Connect the ribbon cable to the matrix and to the Arduino pins as described above.
 Then power the matrix and the Arduino with your newly created power cable (cf. right-hand picture).

 Ensure that everything has been wired correctly, then switch on the power.
-After a few seconds the Arduino should start to execute the program.
-You should see something on the RGB LED matrix.
+After a few seconds the Arduino should start to execute the program and you should see something on the RGB LED matrix (if you have installed the LEDmePlay SelfTest or a different program before).
 Congratulations - this was the most challenging part!